AlexanderGureev/chat_koa/README.md

   - NPM (Node Package Manager) or Yarn
   - Redis
   - Mongodb
-  - gulp
-  - webpack

 ## Development

-Make sure your system meets the requirements above, as well as redis.service and mongodb.service is enabled.
+Make sure your system meets the requirements above, as well redis.service and mongodb.service is enabled.
 Next, clone this repository and run:

 ```bash
 cd chat_koa